 - ((634hj47f-2304g6dfe-a767-e365473gf638))

-To create the same link without needing to find the block and click it, you can simply type (()), and a dialog box will pop up to help you find the block you want.
+To create the same link without needing to find and click the block, you can type (()), and a dialog box will pop up to help you find the block you want.

 To link to a page but not use its title as the link text, you can set a custom link text like this: